camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/rabbitmq.md

 description: Send messages to RabbitMQ from your BPMN process using the RabbitMQ Connector.
 ---

-The **RabbitMQ Connector** allows you to connect your BPMN process with [RabbitMQ](https://www.rabbitmq.com/) to send messages to RabbitMQ.
+The **RabbitMQ Connector** is an outbound Connector that allows you to connect your BPMN process with [RabbitMQ](https://www.rabbitmq.com/) to send messages to RabbitMQ.

 ## Prerequisites